Working with Policymakers in Missouri

 Funding for Services in Missouri

-2012 was a challenging year for families and their loved ones with developmental disabilities.
+Recent years have been challenging for families and their loved ones with developmental disabilities.
 Thousands of individuals are still waiting for services through the Missouri Department of Mental Health-Regional Centers.
 The state legislature continues to look at funding cuts for services.
 So, what can advocates do?

 1. Let your voice be heard!
 Through the St. Louis Arc you can receive emails and information about advocacy efforts in which you can take part.